 - Create shared drives in Google to give teams or small groups a common set of documents to edit or create--be sure to set the permissions appropriately (the collaborator role means they can create and edit but can't delete, the editor role means create, edit, and delete).

-- Create recordings using your Zoom account--save them to the cloud, then post the link in the Content tool in myCourses.
+- Create video recordings using Panopto.
+Then embed the videos in the Content tool in myCourses.

 Moderating a Discussion or Small Group Work